Journey Mapping for Busy People

 Hint: You probably don't, even if you think you do.
 Really, do some research.

-But since I'm mapping my own journey to the barbershop, I can probably say a thing or two about my needs.
+But since I'm mapping my own journey to the barbershop in this example, I can probably say a thing or two about my needs.

 Did you add the third layer in your map called Customer Needs?
 Good!